 You'll work under the guidance of a healthcare professional such as a nurse and your job will vary depending on where you're based.
 For example, in a hospital you may:

 - wash and dress patients

-- serving meals and helping to feed patients
+- serve meals and help to feed patients

-- monitoring patients' conditions by taking temperatures, pulse, respirations and weight
+- monitor patients' conditions by taking temperatures, pulse, respirations and weight

 In a health centres and GP surgery, you may